Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 Because one in three editors quotes per-hour rates, let’s try to understand how those work.

-Across our survey respondents, of which there are 18 who bill per hour, the spread is fairly even across the results.
+Across our survey respondents, 18 of whom bill per hour, the spread is pretty even across the results.

 That said, the following data might be more interesting.